Softcatala/nmt-softcatala/TRAINING.md

 Basically we belive is makes sense to retrain the models on these scenario:

-1. Improvements or new algorithms used (attention, transformers, tokenizers)
+1. Improvements on new algorithms used (attention, transformers, tokenizers)
 2. Configuration of the model training
 3. Better corpus